jierdin/sprout/operating-agreement.md

 ##### MISCELLANEOUS PROVISIONS

 ###### Section 13.01 - Notices:
-All notices provided for by this Agreement shall be made in writing and deemed received (i) upon the actual delivery of the notice into the hands of the party entitled thereto, or (ii) upon the mailing of the notice in the U.S. mail at the last known address of the party entitled thereto, certified mail, return receipt requested.
+All notices provided for by this Agreement shall be made in email.

 ###### Section 13.02 - Binding Effect: